Check Your Eligibility for Immigration Services

 PR Eligibility for Employment Pass Holders

-- Employment Pass Holders: Must have held an Employment Pass for at least six months, though a longer duration is generally favourable.
+- Employment Pass Holders: Must have held an Employment Pass for at least six months, with longer durations preferred.

 PR Eligibility for Spouses and Children of Citizens or PRs

-- Spouse: The marriage must be legally recognized in Singapore.
-Ideally, the couple should be married for an extended period, though there is no fixed duration required, and living together.
+- Spouse: The marriage must be legally recognised in Singapore.
+While there’s no fixed duration, the couple should ideally be married for a while and living together.

-- Unmarried Children: Must be under 21 years old and either biological or legally adopted.
-If the parents are divorced or separated, the applying parent must have legal custody or the right to include the child in the application.
+- Unmarried Children: Must be under 21 and either biological or legally adopted.
+If parents are divorced, the applying parent must have legal custody or the right to include the child.

-- Supporting Documents: Provide birth certificates, marriage certificates, and adoption papers (if applicable).
+- Supporting Documents: Include birth certificates, marriage certificates, and adoption papers (if applicable).

-- Residency and Family Cohesion: Demonstrating stable, long-term co-residence in Singapore and a cohesive family unit is viewed favourably.
+- Residency and Family Cohesion: Stable, long-term co-residence in Singapore and a cohesive family unit are viewed favourably.

 PR Eligibility for Students

-- Supporting Documents: The applicant must hold a valid Student Pass issued by the Immigration & Checkpoints Authority (ICA) of Singapore.
+- Student Pass: Must hold a valid Student Pass issued by the Immigration & Checkpoints Authority (ICA) of Singapore.

-- Family Ties in Singapore: Preference may be given to students who have family members who are Singapore Citizens (SC) or Permanent Residents (PR).
+- Family Ties: Preference may be given to those with family members who are Singapore Citizens or Permanent Residents.

 PR Eligibility for Aged Parents

-- Relationship to Singapore Citizen: Must be the biological or legally adopted parent of a Singapore citizen.
-A certified copy of the birth certificate or legal adoption papers must be provided to establish the parent-child relationship.
+- Parent-Child Relationship: Applicant must be the biological or legally adopted parent of a Singapore citizen.
+A certified birth certificate or legal adoption papers is required.

-- Financial Stability of Sponsor: The Singapore citizen child must show financial capacity to support the aged parent, including proof of a stable income, sufficient savings, and housing arrangements.
+- Financial Stability: The sponsoring child must show financial capacity to support the parent, including income, savings, and housing arrangements.

-- Healthcare Provisions: Healthcare arrangements like health insurance or MediShield Life should be in place.
+- Healthcare Coverage: Health insurance or MediShield Life should be in place.

-- Residency Intentions: Aged parents should intend to reside in Singapore permanently, and a history of frequent visits to Singapore is favourable.
+- Residency Intentions: Applicants should intend to live in Singapore long-term.
+A history of regular visits is beneficial.

 PR Eligibility for Professionals/Technical Personnel & Skilled Workers Scheme